fly-winder/near-field-beamforming-using-deeplearning/README.md

-# Deep Learning-Based Beamforming for Near-Field Massive MIMO
+# Near-Field Beam Training for Extremely Large-Scale MIMO Based on Deep Learning

 This repository contains the implementation of our proposed deep learning-based beamforming approach for near-field massive MIMO systems.
 The model leverages neural networks to optimize beamforming vectors, improving achievable rates while maintaining computational efficiency.